vosi23/angular_bootcamp2024/section-3/README.md

 I found important to mention that the modules can work with standalone components and vice versa.

 However nowadays it is not recommended to use the modules specially if a new project is developed since angular @17 version.
-But it's recommended to have it in mind, sometimes are situations where the modules are used and this section can be useful.
+But it's important to know this way too, sometimes are situations where the modules are used this section can be useful.